evgenusov/evgenusov/README.md

 - 👯 I’m looking to collaborate on some open source projects
 - 🏙 I'm living in Helsinki, Finland
 - 💌 Feel free to write me: [LinkedIn](https://www.linkedin.com/in/eusov/)
-- 🗣 Can speak English and Russian.
+- 🗣 I can speak English and Russian.
 Trying to learn Finnish
 - ❤️ I like to play video games, [take photos](https://www.instagram.com/eugenusov/) and learn something new
--

 ## My Stack